bekk/bekk-christmas/post/react/flow-to-typescript.md

 I was not in the room when the decision to adapt Flow was made.
 But I recon the discussion went like this.
 How will this affect our current speed?
 Do we need to change the build pipeline?
 What new dependencies will we need to include?
 The answer is of course none, no, and babel-flow-plugin.

 Fast forward two years and Flow was still with us, however it was getting harder and harder to ignore the elephant in the room.
 Flows momentum was not what it once was.
-Other Facebook products has[ make the switch](https://github.com/facebook/jest/pull/7554) to TypeScript, and in the community [Facebooks commitment was being questioned](https://github.com/facebook/flow/issues/7365).
+Other Facebook products had [made the switch](https://github.com/facebook/jest/pull/7554) to TypeScript, and in the community [Facebooks commitment was being questioned](https://github.com/facebook/flow/issues/7365).
 During November 2020 11 authors have pushed 44 commits to Flow’s master branch and merged 0 pull-requests, compared to 23 authors and 100 commits to TypeScript’s master branch with 85 merged pull requests.

 Editor integration and developer experience with Flow left a lot to be desired.
 Our team is splitt 50/50 between IntelliJ IDEA and Visual Studio Code.
 Both editors has extensive support for autocomplete, type checking and refactoring for TypeScript, with Flow not so much.